Frequently Asked Questions

 Yes you do, unless you only need to take classes which do not involve reading, writing, or math.
-HSC students are required to have a reading level of 9th grade or higher or, at a minimum, ESL students need to place into EAP 098.
+HSC students are required to have a reading level of 9th grade or higher or, at a minimum, ESL students need to place into AENGL 098.

 What level of ESL do I have to be to take the LOEP?

 Generally, students who have completed ESL 060 (Level 6) are ready to take the LOEP.